valeria-qf/valeria-qf/README.md

 ## Hi, my name is Valéria!

-### Graduating Systems Analysis and Development 👩‍💻
+### I'm a graduate in Systems Analysis and Development👩‍💻